Seagate/cortx-motr/doc/HLD_Version_Numbers.rst

 - [r.verno.serial]: version numbers order unit states in the unit serial history;

-- [r.verno.resource]: version numbers are managed as a scalable distributed resource [3]: entities caching a given unit could also cache4 some range of version numbers and to generate version numbers for updates of local cached state locally;
+- [r.verno.resource]: version numbers are managed as a scalable distributed resource [3]: entities caching a given unit could also cache [4] some range of version numbers and to generate version numbers for updates of local cached state locally;

 - [r.verno.dtm]: version numbers are usable for distributed transaction [5] recovery: when cached update is replayed to restore lost unit state, unit version number is used to determine whether update is already present in the survived unit state;